After Chocolate Mochi, it's time to give mochi a tropical twist!

 - To assemble: remove the white chocolate ganache from the refrigerator.
 Use a spoon to spread a thin layer of ganache around the frozen mango ball, just like if you were trying to frost it.
 Wrap the chocolate covered mango ball in plastic wrap and slightly roll/shape it to make an even ball.
 Transfer to a plate (still wrapped), repeat with the remaining mango balls and ganache, and freeze for another 15-20 minutes.

 - Dust a cutting board with cornstarch.
-Scoop out about 1,5 tbsp of mochi dough and place it on the cornstarch surface.
+Scoop out about 1,5 tablespoon of mochi dough and place it on the cornstarch surface.
 Slightly flatten into a round and dust with more cornstarch so it’s not too sticky.

 - Place a ball of chocolate-covered mango in the center of the mochi round.
 Wrap the dough around the ganache and pinch the edges to seal.
 You can use plastic film to handle the dough if it’s too sticky.
 Dust off excess cornstarch, and place your mochi on a plate line with parchment paper.
 Repeat with the remaining dough and mango balls.
 Transfer the mochi to an airtight container and refrigerate for at least 1 hour before enjoying!